- New Students

 Brad performs widely as cellist and composer, having had premieres of his works across North America, as well as in Germany, Romania, and Japan.
 He has been a featured performer on KEXP, KBOO (Portland) KBCS, and Performance Today (NPR).
 After representing Indiana University as student performer in a tour of contemporary music, Brad moved to Seattle in 1999 and formed the Seattle New Music Ensemble.
 Since that time, he has lectured on contemporary electronic string techniques at the Freiburg Hohschule Für Musik, written two film scores, numerous pieces for chamber groups and choral ensembles, works for theater, ballet, and jazz groups.
 Brad has also toured in support of a recent CD of experimental improvisational music and performed at the National Oldtime Fiddler Championships in Weiser, Idaho (not the same tour nor the same music).

 Adam holds degrees in composition from Western Washington University (BM) and Indiana University (MM and DMA).
 He has participated in the Aspen Music Festival, Bang on a Can Music Festival, and received performances at Bowling Green State University’s New Music Festival, and the Prishtina DAM Festival in Kosovo.
 Performing groups include the Indiana University New Music Ensemble, Kuttner String Quartet, Color Field Ensemble, and readings by members of the Cleveland Orchestra.
 He enjoyed several Wagnerian summers interning with Seattle Opera’s education department and has worked frequently as a copyist.
+He currently holds a position on the faculty of Western Washington University’s Music Department.
 In his spare time, Adam enjoys hiking, films, his rambunctious cats, and every genre of music he has thus far encountered.

 Willard has enjoyed a career of teaching, performing, accompanying, lecturing and master classes in the U.S., Canada, Europe, Asia and Australia.
 During his tenure in the U. of Calgary, he was responsible for developing the Masters Degree program in Piano Performance and the parallel program in Performance/Pedagogy for piano.
 He was for one academic year Visiting Professor and Artist Teacher in WSU; Head of Piano in Wuhan Conservatory of Music, PR of China, for three semesters; 2 summers in South Bohemia Festivals Czech Republic; presenter in conventions in U.S., Canada, London UK, Canberra, Australia.
 Since 1994 he has been a regular faculty member and performer in Adamant Summer School for Pianists,VT, and is currently Chair of Piano AMNW.
 Many of his former students are successfully involved in the music profession in universities, music schools in U.S., Canada, and PR of China.
 He maintains a studio in North Seattle, serves on the Music Advisory Panel of SYAMF.